ibm-watson-iot/iot-java/docs/java_cli_for_api.rst

 * auth-key - API key
 * auth-token - API key token

-The Properties object creates definitions which are used to interact with the Internet of Things Foundation module.
+The Properties object creates definitions which are used to interact with the Internet of Things Platform module.

 The following code snippet shows how to construct the APIClient instance using the properties,